Zio7711/Zio-blog/source/_posts/Git-interview-questions.md

 Step 4: Next you’ll see =======, which divides your changes from the changes in the other branch, followed by >>>>>>> BRANCH-NAME

-Step 5: Decide whether you want to simplt maintain your branch's changes, only the other branch's changes, or make a completely new modification that includes both branches' changes.
+Step 5: Decide whether you want to simply maintain your branch's changes, only the other branch's changes, or make a completely new modification that includes both branches' changes.

 Step 6: Delete the conflict markers, <<<<<, =====, >>>>> and make changes you want in the final merge.